VitaliiKalinchyk/flow-control-task01-master/README.md

 ### Description
-Please, proceed to [`LoopStatements`](src/main/java/com/epam/rd/autotasks/LoopStatements.java) class and implement its static methods:
+Please, proceed to [`LoopStatements`](src/main/java/com/epam/rd/autotasks/LoopStatements.java) class and implement its static method:
 ---
 * `int task1(int n)`\
-  Task 1:
   For a positive integer n calculate the result value, which is equal to the sum of the odd numbers of n.

 ###  Example: